-inddPreview makes this possible! inddPreview enables Finder to show these – usually hidden – preview images which are embedded in Adobe® InDesign® documents.
+inddPreview makes that possible! inddPreview enables the Finder to show these – usually hidden – preview images which are embedded in Adobe InDesign documents.
 No need to run the app – it’s sufficient to have inddPreview installed.
-And all of a sudden Finder shows nice little preview images instead of featureless file type icons.
+And all of a sudden the Finder shows nice little preview images instead of featureless file type icons.
 By pressing the space bar a Quick Look window opens letting you have a more detailed insight.

-inddPreview supports all InDesign® documents (.indd) and template files (.indt) of versions from CS2 up to current version CC17.
-Precondition is to embed preview images when saving files with InDesign®.
-Whether and how many thumbnail pictures will be embedded and of what size they are, can be configured within the preferences of InDesign®.
+inddPreview supports all InDesign documents (.indd), template files (.indt), snippets (.idms) and InCopy documents (.icml) of versions from CS2 up to current version CC2023.
+Precondition is to embed preview images when saving files with InDesign.
+Whether and how many thumbnail pictures will be embedded and of what size they are, can be configured within the preferences of InDesign.

 inddPreview requires OS X 10.8 Snow Leopard or later.